Anyone can have pitting edema, but because some causes are more dangerous than others, it is often a good idea to consult a doctor.

 - elevating the swollen limbs above the level of the heart

-- wearing compression stockings to encourage circulation
+- wearing compression stockings to encourage circulation.
+Compression stockings are available for purchase online.

 - undergoing vascular surgery